-According to the buy-side, liquidity is longer meets the old textbook definition – the ability to buy or sell, at a given price, size and timescale.
+According to the buy-side, liquidity no longer meets the old textbook definition – the ability to buy or sell, at a given price, size and timescale.
 It’s now a market factor that combines geopolitical risk, technology and regulation.

 “It’s strange to talk about macro versus liquidity, but now the liquidity of the market is just a key driver”, said Jacques Lemoisson, CIO & Founder at Gate Capital Management in Switzerland, speaking at one of two Navigating Fixed Income Liquidity Dynamics panels at FILS.
 As an example, he points to recent developments in China.
 “The structure of the market just evolved during the previous months, warning us that something will happen.
 They just reduce the visibility in the market, in the order books.
 A country takes a kind of action, geopolitical action, to control flows and liquidity.
 Some countries use regulatory change as a weapon.”